Flex Credit is available for viewing MiraCosta workshop archives. Contact the Flex Office for more information.

 New for Fall 2014 - a 3-day, 15-workshop sequence in collaboration with the Program for Online Teaching to support current and interested online teachers!
 Sign up for any and all of these workshops via My Flex.
-Lunch will be provided each day courtesy of the Dean of Math and Sciences, the office of Online Education, and PDP.
+Breakfast and Lunch will be provided each day courtesy of the Dean of Math and Sciences, the office of Online Education, and PDP.

 9-9:50, OC 4804 Effective Internet Use with Chrome -

 In this interactive workshop, participants will begin by exploring important concepts and terminology on the workings of the Internet.
 With this foundation, participants will learn how to more effectively use the Chrome web browser to efficiently and securely search for, access, and organize web-based resources.